RevenueHunt/docs/docs/reference/index.md

 **Yes/No** - Two choices slide which displays choices as a clickable options.

 **Pictures Choice** - Multiple choice slide which displays choices as clickable images.
 You can uplaod your own image to each choice.
+It'sd recommended to uplaod square images, max.
+400px x 400px.

 **Statement** - A statement slide which displays text and a button to proceed to the next question.